© Tilman Skowroneck 2013

 - Along with less sharpness, the attack of this wire feels to the player as if she or he has ever-so-slightly more control over the touch – there is more “claw” to it as it were.
 This may be a very slight difference, but it is very pleasing.
 I’ve tried out a number of high-register pieces (such as Couperin’s little windmills from the third book) for verification: it is much easier to engage with this kind of music if one feels that the instrument fully cooperates.
 P-wire seems to bring you closer to this sensation.

 - Some colleagues had prepared me to expect a longer after-sound and more “bloom” to the tone.
-Sydney wire produces some reasonable after-sound and bloom, and I admit that I did not anticipate some substantial differences.
+Sydney wire produces some reasonable after-sound and bloom, and I admit that I did not anticipate any substantial differences.
 However there is a clear difference, most pronounced in the treble, in the upper 8′ register, and most of all in the 4′, which – in one and the same instrument – suddenly emerges as a true stop in its own full right.
 Also worth mentioning is that even the highest 4′ strings produce a stable sound and thus are (acoustically) easy to tune.
 Even if, in individual strings, the difference is subtle – in a whole re-strung instrument, it is clearly noticeable, enough for me to have recommended this material to several colleagues, and to write a blog post about it.

 - P-wire strings of various diameters sound very similar when used on the same tone (unless the deviation is substantial), and the influence of tension on the tone quality is very much less clear than in other wire.
 Thus the under-tensed last iron strings before the switch-over to brass toward the bass sound completely acceptable and not much different from the fully tensed strings above, and the over-tensed 4′ in the top of the instrument does not become even squeakier because of being closer to breaking.
 All such differences and changes are evened out to a much larger degree than in any other wire I know.
 So what we get is easy access to an equal tone throughout the instrument.
 A thought-provoking side effect for organologists who specialize in historical stringing practices is the explanation why historical makers (specifically piano makers, of whom we seem to have the most information) often applied rather standardized stringing schedules, wasting no time on stringing gauge transitions by ear.
 The simple reason may be that with historical wire of a good quality, this fine-tuning was unnecessary.
 True, half an octave of thicker or thinner wire would have made a difference, but one tone here or there clearly not.